 A local Vermont Beekeeper has an excellent book, Natural Beekeeping: Organic Approaches to Modern Apiculture that covers raising bees with very low intervention, even in cold climates.
 He’s been so successful that he has a waiting list for packaged bees from his genetic line.

-I wrote up a costs breakdown for a small scale maple sugaring operation (under 150 taps) to help guide you getting started.
+I wrote up a cost breakdown for a small-scale maple sugaring operation (under 150 taps) to help guide you in getting started.
 If you do decide to try your hand at sugaring for serious income, I’d recommend The Sugarmaker’s Companion: An Integrated Approach to Producing Syrup from Maple, Birch and Walnut Trees.

 Medicinal & Culinary Herbs